Muhammad-Lukman/Human-Emotion-Recognition-with-Transfer-Learning-EfficientNetB4/README.md

 * Sad Recall: 77%
 * Happy Recall: ~82–84%

-**Summary:** The model was **biased toward the Happy class**.
+The model was **biased toward the Happy class**.
 With class weighting and LR scheduling, recall improved, but overall generalization was limited.
 This showed the need for transfer learning with deeper architectures.

 ---